This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 roles/file.editorrole.
 For details see IAM roles and permissions.

-If you are still encountering the error, then the Filestore service account may have had it's
+If you are still encountering the error, then the Filestore service account might have had its

-- project-name is the name of your Google Cloud project.
+- project-id-or-number is the ID or number of your Google Cloud project.

-- project-id is the ID number of your Google Cloud project.
+- project-number is the number of your Google Cloud project.

 The command should return something similar to the following: